rogerbinns/apsw/doc/textsearch.rst

     - `SQLite builtin
       <https://www.sqlite.org/fts5.html#the_trigram_tokenizer>`__ that
       turns the entire text into trigrams (token generator).
-Note it does not turn tokens into trigrams, but everything.
+Note it does not turn tokens into trigrams, but the entire text including all spaces and punctuation.
   * - :class:`PyUnicodeTokenizer`
     - Uses Python's more recent :mod:`Unicode database <unicodedata>` to generate tokens